-It’s that time of year – school’s back in session, kids are off to college, and some of you parents are realizing that their house is lacking noise, energy and maybe a little mess.
+It’s that time of year – school’s back in session, kids are off to college, and some of you parents are realizing that their home is lacking noise, energy and maybe a little mess.
 So now, some folks are left with that terrifying and exhilarating question: “What now?”

 It’s called empty nest syndrome, it’s a real thing and may be easier to define, but tough to categorize: the wide variety of emotions parents get when their children leave home are far from predictable.
 The syndrome is generally defined as a period of feeling depressed or saddened when children come of age and vacate the parent’s nest.
 This is often compounded by a profound sense of loneliness, according to Psychology Today.

 As much as an empty nest can be seen as an ending, it can just as easily be perceived as a new beginning!
-The term was first coined in the 1970’s and we think it’s a tad outdated.
-With the ease of modern communication, tech and travel, parents can stay connected to their kids nearly 24-hours a day.
+The term was first coined in the 1970s and we think it’s a tad outdated.
+With the ease of modern communication, tech, and travel, parents can stay connected to their kids nearly 24-hours a day.
 Remember they are just one text or FaceTime away!

 Although it may take weeks or months for parents to manage their “new normal” with a less than full home, parents may feel a greater sense of freedom, re-connection with their spouse and finally have the free time to pursue their own goals and interests.
 So, it’s time to find a new passion to focus on.
 Get out those golf clubs, sign up for a new work out class, stay active and productive.